proBaxia/proBaxia-aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 - DynamoDB and Postgres vs Docker

 ### Adding DynamaDB Local and Postgres
+- make sure you have install AWS cli and login

 we are going to use Postgres and DynamoDB local in funture labs We can bring them in as container and references them externally